We can all agree that social media marketing is not for the faint-hearted.

 The possibilities of short-form videos are endless!
 And this is precisely why this latest social media trend is vital to explore.

-While the short-form vertical video is dominating, the second most visited website in the world, YouTube, is vying for that number one spot.
+While the short-form vertical video dominates, the world's second most visited website, YouTube, is vying for that number one spot.

 When we are talking about demographics, TikTok and vertical video lean towards a younger and more tech-savvy demographic.
-YouTube, on the other hand, draws all demographics, including one in three baby boomers.
+On the other hand, YouTube draws all demographics, including one in three baby boomers.

 YouTube has numerous benefits: